Loading page…

 | Statistics and regression interpretation | The graphing calculator produces an answer, but the student cannot interpret what it means in context | H2 Statistics tests interpretation and reasoning, not just calculator output |

-These gaps are why targeted tuition in the first term matters more than waiting for a JC1 promo result to reveal the problem.
+These gaps are why help in the first term can matter more than waiting for a JC1 promo result to reveal the problem.

 Score each area from 1 to 5 during a trial lesson or consultation call.

-The tutor explains H2 Maths command words clearly (show, hence, deduce, without using a calculator) and shows how to convert understanding into rigorous, step-by-step working rather than just a correct final answer.
+The tutor explains H2 Maths command words clearly (show, hence, deduce, without using a calculator) and shows how to convert understanding through complete working, rather than accepting only a correct final answer.

-Paper 2 application and contextual questions are taught as routines, not treated as unpredictable curveballs.
+Students learn how to approach Paper 2 application and contextual questions instead of treating each one as a surprise.
 Graphing calculator drills cover numerical solving, list-based statistics, and graph reading under timed conditions.

-Most H2 Maths tuition pricing differences come from class format (small group versus larger lecture-style classes), frequency (weekly class only versus weekly class plus additional workshop sessions), and the support layer (feedback loops, script review, application coaching, and exam-cycle support).
-H2 Maths has no Paper 4 practical, but graphing calculator coaching, Paper 2 application-question workshops, and Statistics crash courses are sometimes offered as separate blocks rather than integrated into the main weekly class.
+Most H2 Maths tuition pricing differences come from class format (small group versus larger lecture-style classes), frequency (weekly class only versus weekly class plus additional workshop sessions), and what happens beyond the weekly lesson, such as script review, application questions, and extra preparation before exams.
+H2 Maths has no Paper 4 practical, but graphing calculator practice, Paper 2 application-question workshops, and Statistics crash courses are sometimes offered as separate blocks rather than integrated into the main weekly class.
 Whether these are bundled or priced separately has a direct effect on the total monthly commitment.

 Eclat's own H2 Maths tuition fees fall in the S$360 to S$400 per month range shown above, covering four weekly 1.5-hour lessons.